-Sixth step ‘Monitoring’ (measurement of result, assessment i.e. comparison with legal criteria or standard, feedback and further improvement) is also suggested.
-Such review is necessary after all safety programmes.
+Sixth step ‘Monitoring’ (measurement of result, assessment i.e. comparison with legal criteria or standard, feedback, and further improvement) is also suggested.
+Such a review is necessary after all safety programmes.

-The safety organisation, management or at least the planned procedure, which it represents, is the vehicle, the mechanism by means of which interest is kept alive and the safety programme is designed, directed and controlled.
-The actual work of prevention is done by safety direction or manager, safety officer and the line and staff supervisors with the active support of top management.
+The safety organization, management or at least the planned procedure, which it represents, is the vehicle, the mechanism by means of which interest is kept alive and the safety programme is designed, directed and controlled.
+The actual work of prevention is done by safety direction or manager, safety officer, and the line and staff supervisors with the active support of top management.

-Safety in not only staff function but it is a line function also.
-Budgetary provision (cost allocation) for safety should be made from very beginning.
+Safety is not only staff function but it is a line function also.
+Budgetary provision (cost allocation) for safety should be made from the very beginning.

-Here organisation does not mean safety department only.
+Here organization does not mean safety department only.
 Safety is not a function of one department only.
-All the members of organisation (including all departments) have to contribute and play their role for safety.
+All the members of the organization (including all departments) have to contribute and play their role for safety.

-Organisation also includes single person working for safety.
+Organisation also includes the single person working for safety.

-The knowledge of probable or potential hazards (facts) is derived from surveys, inspections, safety audits, observations, review or records, inquiry, investigation and judgement.
+The knowledge of probable or potential hazards (facts) is derived from surveys, inspections, safety audits, observations, review or records, inquiry, investigation, and judgment.